Viewing the cats at Athens-Clarke County Animal Services

 Not sure who you want to adopt?

 Athenspets hosts drop-in days at the shelter some Saturdays.
 Watch our Facebook page for announcements or ask shelter staff if there is an upcoming one scheduled!
 On these days, no appointment is needed to come by and meet the cats, though only some of the cats in foster care will be present.
-(If there is an upcoming drop-in day, let Nicollette Watkins know of any cats listed in foster care in the shelter’s on-line listing know of your interest so we can try to have them there–call 706-613-3540 to speak with Nicollette.)
+(If there is an upcoming drop-in day, let shelter staff know of any cats in which you are interested that are listed as in foster care in the shelter’s webpage so staff can try to have them there–call 706-613-3540 or email [email protected] for this.)

 We recommend bringing any human household members the cat MUST get along with to the shelter for a meet-and-greet prior to adoption.
 This includes young children and elderly household members.
 Staff can help you make a great match!